programa-stic/security-advisories/Facebook/README.md

 ## 11. Technical Description

 Facebook uses an HTTP server as caching proxy for media content.
 The server is hosted in the mobile application's process space and listens on a local non-fixed ephemeral TCP port.
-The constructor of the class _com.facebook.video.server.VideoServerBase_mbedded in the Facebook application instantiates this GenericHttpServer object.
+The constructor of the class _com.facebook.video.server.VideoServerBase_ embedded in the Facebook application instantiates this GenericHttpServer object.
 The created instance listens to requests from any client, local or remote, enabling an attacker to perform requests to third party servers through it.

-The server accepts three types of GET requests: _/proxy_, _/cache-window_and _/cache-thru_.
-The parameters for these requests are _'remote-uri'_hose value is an URL and a _'vid'_dentifier.
-Upon receiving a request, the server performs a HEAD request to the _'remote-uri' _URL to obtain the _content-length_of the resource, it then obtains the requested resource with a series of GET requests until the previously declared content-length is reached.
+The server accepts three types of GET requests: _/proxy_, _/cache-window_ and _/cache-thru_.
+The parameters for these requests are _'remote-uri'_ whose value is an URL and a _'vid'_ identifier.
+Upon receiving a request, the server performs a HEAD request to the _'remote-uri' _ URL to obtain the _content-length_ of the resource, it then obtains the requested resource with a series of GET requests until the previously declared content-length is reached.
 Any redirect response to the HEAD request is followed by a GET request to the redirected location.

 While the 'proxy' request will simply forward the content to the server's client, the 'cache-thru' and 'cache-window' requests indicate the server to not only forward the content to the client but also to store a copy on the phone internal memory under _data/data/com.facebook.katana/files/video-cache_.

-An attacker could use a victim's mobile with the Facebook app installed as an open proxy by querying the embedded HTTP server for _/proxy_and passing as a parameter a shortened URL that points to any arbitrarily selected target site.
+An attacker could use a victim's mobile with the Facebook app installed as an open proxy by querying the embedded HTTP server for _/proxy_ and passing as a parameter a shortened URL that points to any arbitrarily selected target site.
 Since all redirects are followed, an attacker could use a shortened URL, obtained from a site like _goo.gl_, as the target site parameter so the proxy works on all sites.
-She can also cause the phone to run out of internal storage by simply querying _/cache-thru_th a _'remote-uri'_set to a site containing a large file.
+She can also cause the phone to run out of internal storage by simply querying _/cache-thru_ with a _'remote-uri'_ set to a site containing a large file.
 The same can be done for running up the subscriber's data transfer limit over 3G, LTE networks.

 To reproduce the vulnerability follow these steps:

 1) Connect with adb shell to a device running Facebook and run netstat to find out the listening port

-2) From a device in the same network run _telnet [Phone IP] [listening port]_and enter the following request:
+2) From a device in the same network run _telnet [Phone IP] [listening port]_ and enter the following request:

 _GET /cache-thru?remote-uri=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3Dz9Uz1icjwrM&vid=a HTTP/1.1_
 3) The phone queries the link with a HEAD request which youtube servers will respond with a 302 redirect to _m.youtube.com_.
 The victim then queries m.youtube.com and downloads the video content to the phone's internal memory cache and forwards it to the client that requested it over the telnet connection.

 Videos hosted on the Facebook CDN network are obtained via HTTP.
 When a user requests playback of a video hosted on Facebook an instance of the VideoServerBase class performs a request to an instance of the GenericHTTPServer class with a parameter of /caching-thru with its value set to the URI of the video to retrieve from the CDN.
 Since the URI scheme is HTTP, the caching proxy requests to download the content are performed over an insecure transport.

 Anyone with access to the local network of the Android device or to any network in the path between the device and Facebook's CDN can obtain the URL and video content by capturing network packets or can retrieve the video content directly from Facebook's CDN once the URL is known.